Skip to content

 bec.V_ext(t)

-The evolver will then evaluate it using the bec.time variable which is updated on the run.
+The evolver will evaluate this function using the current simulation time bec.time.
 An example using a Gaussian stirring potential is provided in the example folder.

-Much of the interesting physics happens when the potential is time-dependent.
-For this one can define a function as
+Much of the interesting physics occurs when the potential is time-dependent.
+For this, one can define a function V(t) as shown above and update the external potential by calling bec.conf_external_potential(V).

 Hydrodynamics